 Compare Small Business Loans

 An employer identification number (EIN) is like a Social Security number (SSN) for a business.
-It's assigned by the IRS and any business, including a sole proprietorship, is eligible to obtain an EIN.
-EINs aren't always necessary, and we'll walk you through why having one can benefit your business and how to do an EIN lookup when you can’t find yours.
+The IRS assigns an EIN to any business, including a sole proprietorship, that is eligible to obtain one.
+EINs aren't always necessary, but we'll walk you through why having one can benefit your business and how to do an EIN lookup when you can’t find yours.

 An EIN serves as a unique identifier for your company and is largely used for tax purposes.
-The IRS requires any registered business that has employees or is a corporation or partnership to have one, and it serves as the primary ID of a business to the government.
-It's also commonly referred to as a Tax Identification Number (TIN), 95 number or tax ID number.
-It is likely to be used for the following reasons:
+The IRS requires any registered business that has employees or is a corporation or partnership to have one.
+Your EIN serves as the primary ID of a business to the government.
+It's also commonly referred to as a "tax identification number (TIN)," "95 number" or "federal tax ID."
+It is often used for the following reasons:

 - Business taxes